rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 Now you have secured your information in the token as well.
 If you would want to decode it, in order to access the secured data (the first argument of the `sign` method), you would need the secret again.
 Furthermore, the token is only valid for 30 minutes.

-That's it for the registration: you are creating a user and return a valid token which can be used from the client application to authenticate the user again.
-The server can decode the token, which comes with every request, and allows the user to access the more sensible data of the application.
-You can try out the registration with GraphQL Playground yourself, which should create a user in the database and return a token for it.
-Furthermore, you can check your database with `psql` whether the user got created and whether the user has a hashed password instead of a plain text password.
+That's it for the registration: you are creating a user and returning a valid token that can be used from the client application to authenticate the user.
+The server can decode the token that comes with every request and allows the user to access sensitive data.
+You can try out the registration with GraphQL Playground, which should create a user in the database and return a token for it.
+Also, you can check your database with `psql` to test if the use was created and with a hashed password.

 {{% sub_chapter_header "Login (Sign In) with GraphQL" "graphql-registration-sign-up-authentication" %}}

-Before you will dive into the authorization with the token on a per request basis, let's implement the second mutation for completing the authentication mechanism: the `signIn` mutation (or login mutation).
-Again, first add the GraphQL mutation to your user's schema in the *src/schema/user.js* file:
+Before you dive into the authorization with the token on a per-request basis, let's implement the second mutation for the authentication mechanism: the `signIn` mutation (or login mutation).
+Again, first we add the GraphQL mutation to your user's schema in the *src/schema/user.js* file:

 {{< highlight javascript "hl_lines=13" >}}
 import { gql } from 'apollo-server-express';